 If you are having serious speed issues and decide to speak to an Adobe representative, they will often say the solution is to work on proxies as part of your workflow.
 Specifically, using Cineform proxies for all H.264 media.

-What is a proxy?
-A proxy is a low-resolution copy of your media.
+But what is a proxy?
+It is a low-resolution copy of your media.
 By downloading a proxy you are essentially taking the selected video clip offline to make changes.
 This is often known as an offline edit.
 Whereas, relinking back to the full-resolution media is known as an online edit.

 When you use proxies, by adjusting your Ingest Settings, you can tell Adobe Premiere Pro to go through fewer processes when it imports your media.